top of page

 I found room for growth, a plumpness with dents and dimples, a softness, an excess in flesh.

-I saw traces around the eyes of previous tears, the hollowness and rings of a broken nights sleep.
+I saw traces around the eyes of previous tears, a hollowness ,rings of broken nights hardness of expression.